-The Main Campus Student Center offers a three-story atrium that leads patrons to the following: Dean of Students Office Student Activities; Offices of Orientation, Judicial Affairs, Community Service; Temple Student Government; the Village (clubs and organizations area); Temple News (student newspaper); Graphics Media Center, which assists student clubs and organizations in printing, duplication and marketing of their events and activities; The Templar (student yearbook); Food Court, with a 700-seat dining area; a television lounge; study lounge; bookstore; information center; parking services; credit union; travel agency; and post office.
+The Main Campus Student Center offers a three-story atrium that leads patrons to the following: Dean of Students Office; Student Activities; Office of Orientation; Office of Judicial Affairs; Temple Student Government; the Village (clubs and organizations area); Temple News (student newspaper); Graphics Media Center, which assists student clubs and organizations in printing, duplication and marketing of their events and activities; the Templar (student yearbook); Food Court, with a 700-seat dining area; a television lounge; study lounge; bookstore; information center; parking services; credit union; travel agency; and post office.

 The Health Sciences Campus Student Faculty Conference Center offers a bookstore, dining hall/coffee shop, study lounges, conference rooms, game room, television lounge, dance studio, gymnasium, and fitness center.
 A Temple identification card is required to enter the facility.

-The Ambler Campus has an active Student Government Association, which oversees student concerns, policies, interests and activities.
+Temple University Ambler Student Government Association is an active student government association, which oversees student concerns, policies, interests and activities.
 Elections are held in the spring for various offices, giving students the opportunity to participate in election campaigns and promotions.

-Students on the Main Campus produce their own editorially independent newspaper, the Temple News (http://www.temple-news.com), during the academic year and distribute it to all campuses.
+Students on the Main Campus produce their own editorially-independent newspaper, the Temple News (www.temple-news.com), during the academic year and distribute it to all campuses.
 Both the Temple News and the Templar, Temple's annual undergraduate yearbook, are staffed entirely by students and have offices on the Main Campus in the Student Center.
-The Temple News and Templar focuses on events and activities that affect the entire University community on all campuses.
-WRTI FM (90.1), Temple University's jazz and classical music radio station, is located on the Main campus and broadcasts on 11 different frequencies throughout Pennsylvania, New Jersey, and Delaware.
+The Temple News and Templar focus on events and activities that affect the entire University community on all campuses.
+WRTI FM (90.1), Temple University's jazz and classical music radio station, is located on the Main campus and broadcasts on eleven different frequencies throughout Pennsylvania, New Jersey, and Delaware.
 A limited number of student jobs are available.
 The Graphics Media Center (GMC), entirely staffed by students, creates and distributes posters, banners, flyers, buttons, and more for the University community.
-It is located on the third floor of the Student Center.
+It is located on the first floor of the Student Center.